-For faculty, the Global Independent Study Initiative will provide the opportunity to work with motivated students who have taken the initiative to approach them expressing clear interest in their chosen fields of teaching or research.
-While on-site, students will not only acquire key knowledge and competencies in their fields of study but will also hone their cross-cultural communication skills to successfully navigate the host culture.
+For faculty, the Global Independent Study Project provides the opportunity to work with motivated students who have taken the initiative to approach them expressing clear interest in their chosen fields of teaching or research.
+While on-site, students not only acquire key knowledge and competencies in their fields of study but also hone their cross-cultural communication skills to successfully navigate the host culture.
 The students may, in turn, serve as conduits for ongoing faculty collaboration with international colleagues and the development of collaborative relationships with new international colleagues in their fields.
 These will, in turn, facilitate opportunities for joint research, joint publication of articles, and the exchange of faculty.

-Importantly, Brown faculty will also have a pool of students who, upon returning from their study abroad experiences, can be tapped to serve as research assistants who can bring a valuable international “on the ground” perspective to the research projects.
-From all these experiences, a repository of international research projects and expertise will surface and serve as a resource for internationalization at other levels.
-Together, these outcomes will significantly move forward the campus community’s comprehensive internationalization efforts.
+Importantly, Brown faculty also have a pool of students who, upon returning from their study abroad experiences, can be tapped to serve as research assistants who can bring a valuable international “on the ground” perspective to the research projects.
+From all these experiences, a repository of international research projects and expertise may serve as a resource for internationalization at other levels.
+Together, these outcomes significantly move forward the campus community’s comprehensive internationalization efforts.

-The Global Independent Study Initiative will contribute significantly to bringing the study abroad experience full circle, imbuing the minds of students with an international perspective in their chosen concentrations, preparing them for meaningful interactions with faculty during their remaining time at Brown, and -- looking beyond Brown -- providing them with the global competencies necessary to successfully access and negotiate decisions in the global marketplace of ideas.
+Global Independent Study Projects contribute significantly to bringing the study abroad experience full circle, imbuing the minds of students with an international perspective in their chosen concentrations, preparing them for meaningful interactions with faculty during their remaining time at Brown, and -- looking beyond Brown -- providing them with the global competencies necessary to successfully access and negotiate decisions in the global marketplace of ideas.